Home » Crafts » easy Spray Paint Welcome Mat

 As an Amazon Associate, I earn from qualifying purchases.

 I applied the tape all around the perimeter of the rug.
-Mine happens to be carpet fibers but you could also use an inexpensive sisal rug as well.
+Mine is carpet fibers, but you could also use an inexpensive sisal rug.

 RELATED Content: Spray Painted Outdoor Rug for Camper

 I wanted my outside border to be thick, so I made it as wide as the painter’s tape.
-Instead of wasting long pieces of tape, I used a couple of short pieces so that I knew where to place the second section of tape.
+Instead of wasting long pieces of tape, I used a couple of short pieces so I knew where to place the second section.

-For the next section, I just sort of eyeballed it.
+For the next section, I just eyeballed it.

 I used some printer paper to cover up the center of the rug.
 I reused those smaller pieces of tape that marked the outside border to hold the white paper in place.